 - The Hazards Of Love: The protagonist has their name and identity stolen by a magical cat in the prologue of the comic.

 - Siren's Lament: Even after the poseidon forces Ian's old memories to return he can't remember what his name used to be.

 - Arthur had this occur with Binky.
 His real name is "Shelley", which he thought was an Embarrassing First Name until he found out it was his grandfather's name.
 Binky had been consistently called "Binky" his entire life to the point where he thought it was his name.

 - Ben 10: Alien Force: Professor Paradox forgot his own name because of the countless eons he had spent trapped outside of time.
 For this reason, he is known by the title "Professor Paradox".

 - In a Madagascar-related animated series, one Christmas Episode features Santa Claus getting amnesia and forgetting his own name.

 - In the SpongeBob SquarePants episode "Squilliam Returns", Squidward gives SpongeBob a mental conditioning to forget everything but fine dining (and breathing), which turns the sponge into an ultracompetent waiter.
 However, when Squilliam asks him for his name, he has trouble remembering and has a massive breakdown.

-- In The Amazing World of Gumball episode "The Name", we find out that "Gumball" is just the guy's nickname and that he's been called that so much that he forgot what his real name is.
+- In The Amazing World of Gumball episode "The Name", we find out that "Gumball" is just title character's nickname which he's been called so much that he forgot what his real name is.
 He decided to go out and find his real name no matter the cost... but his mom just casually reminds him it's "Zac".
-Zac becomes a Split Personality who turns out to be a huge jerk compared to Gumball, so by the end of the episode he ends up having his name officialy changed to "Gumball" to get rid of him.
+Zac becomes a Split Personality who turns out to be a huge jerk compared to Gumball, so by the end of the episode he ends up having his name officially changed to "Gumball" to get rid of him.